 The larvae spend up to 4 years in the timber before growing into a beetle, at which point they burrow their way to the surface.

-They are attracted to light and hotspots tend to be near the roof eaves, window sills and loft hatches.
+They are attracted to light and infestations are usually found near the roof eaves, window sills and loft hatches.

 How Much Do You Think Woodworm Treatment Will Cost?